parruc/docker-django/README.md

   -dev, --development   Use this parameter to see development to true
 ```

-The configuration params will be printed on screen and saved on a .config file
+The configuration params will be printed on screen and saved in the .config file.
 params order of resultion is:

 cli arguments -> .config fie -> defaults